Ice Dams and Vinyl Roof Decks: Should You Be Concerned?

 Step One: Understanding Ice Dams

-Understanding how ice dams occur can help you prevent them on vinyl roof decks.
-When snow melts, the resulting water runs towards the edge of the roof (or gutter).
+Understanding how ice dams occur can help you prevent them on and over vinyl roof decks.
+When snow falls, accumulates, and then melts, the resulting water runs towards the edge of the roof (or gutter).
 Ideally, the snow continues to melt, and all the water flows from the edge of the deck and down the gutters and away from your home.
 Unfortunately, if the temperature drops in the meantime the water freezes into ice again.
-As more snow melts, the water becomes trapped behind the initial dam, refreezes and can cause serious issues to roof structures, shingles, and vinyl roof decks by forcing its way under the surface.
+As more snow melts, the water becomes trapped behind the initial dam of ice.
+This can lead to the snow/water refreezing, which can cause serious issues to roof structures, shingles, and vinyl roof decks by forcing its way back up the slope and under the surface.

-If you already have an ice dam it can it can be hard to fix the problem, you’ll likely have to wait until everything melts and deal with the issue (and any resulting damage) over the summer.
+If you already have an ice dam it can it can be hard to fix the problem during the winter season, you’ll likely have to wait until everything melts and deal with the issue (and any resulting damage) in the spring.
 However, in the meantime you can clear any build up of snow off your roof/vinyl roof deck with a broom, so the ice dam doesn’t worsen.

-One common problem that can lead to ice dams is poor insulation in your attic, which allows heat to escape, melting the snow.
+One common problem that can lead to ice dams under or above vinyl roof decks is poor insulation in your attic.
+This can allow heat to escape, melting the snow from underneath.
 Improving insulation in your attic can help reduce the problem by keeping heat in, as well as saving you money – always a plus.

 Step Three: Check the Exterior

 Ensuring your gutters are clean at the beginning of winter helps to remove water from the vinyl deck roof structure quickly when the snow begins to melt.
 Additionally, you can easily install heating cables along the edge of your roof to help the snow keep melting, rather than refreezing and backing up along the roof.